Impact

 Risk and Exploitability

-The vulnerability is local, requiring physical access, but the exploitation path still poses a significant risk.
-With EPSS not available, the risk assessment relies on the attacker's ability to traverse the overlay.
-The absence of a KEV listing suggests that no widespread exploitation reports exist yet, yet the flaw's nature allows immediate privilege escalation once bypassed.
-Attackers can exploit the flaw by exploiting insecure navigation flows or intent‑based advertisement redirection, which the application treats as legitimate control paths.
+The vulnerability is local, requiring physical access.
+With a CVSS score of 2.4 and an EPSS score of < 1%, the risk assessment indicates low exploitation probability, but the absence of a KEV listing suggests no widespread exploitation reports yet.
+Nevertheless, the flaw’s nature allows immediate privilege escalation once bypassed.
+Attackers can exploit the flaw by traversing insecure navigation flows or intent‑based advertisement redirection, which the application treats as legitimate control paths.

 OpenCVE Enrichment